ens-emily/ensembl-docs/data_access/how_to_use_biomart.md

 ## 5\.
 Display and retrieve your query

 Clicking on the "Results" button will bring you to the mart result page.
-This page will, by default, show you a preview of the first 10 results of your query in HTML format.
+This page will, by default, show you a preview of the first ten results of your query in HTML format.
 The number of results previewed and format can be changed as indicated by number 1 on the image below.
 You can also automatically remove all the duplicated results from your query by clicking on the "Unique results only" button as indicated by number 2\.
 If you are happy with your query, you can use the "Export all results to" section as indicated by number 3 (select a format and click on the "Go" button) to download your results.

 ![](http://www.ensembl.org/img/biomart_result_page.png)

 You can also request the results of your query to be sent to you by email.
 To do this, select "Compressed web file (notify by email)" in the first dropdown in the red box on the image below, then select your desired format, type your email address in the "Email notification to" box and press the "Go" button.
-BioMart will compile the result of your query in the background and send you a link to the compressed file by email.
+BioMart will compile the result of your query in the background and send you a link to the compressed file by email when it is ready.

 ![](http://www.ensembl.org/img/biomart_result_page2.png)

-BioMart tutorials, multiple dataset query, Perl API, RESTful and Bioconductor R package access documentations can be found on [the following page](http://www.ensembl.org/info/data/biomart/index.html).
+BioMart tutorials, multiple dataset query, Perl API, RESTful and Bioconductor R package access documentations can be found on [the following page](biomart.md).
 If you have any questions, you can email Ensembl helpdesk [using our web form](http://www.ensembl.org/info/about/contact/index.html).